 Staying up-to-date with industry news is extremely important when you’re a vacation rental manager or Airbnb host.
 But where should you look to find the right information?

-We’ve put together this list of our favorite Airbnb blogs to help keep all hosts in the know.
-Check out the full 15 below!
+We’ve put together this collection of our favorite Airbnb blogs to help keep all hosts in the know.
+Check out the full list below!

 Expert hosting duo Jim Breese and Symon He are the brains behind this Airbnb blog.
 As well as informative posts on just about everything Airbnb-related (insurance, safety, cleaning – you name it, they’ve written about it), LearnAirbnb also runs a host masterclass with live Q&As and listing workshops.

 In this blog, Dany Papineau shares his insider secrets to running a successful Airbnb and generating multiple six-figure incomes.
 As well as frequent blog posts bursting full of tips to turn you into an overnight Airbnb pro, he also runs step-by-step online courses for hosts.